JV-Amorim/genetic-algorithm-python/README.md

 # Genetic Algorithm

 - Run `python src/main.py` or `py src/main.py` to execute the algorithm.
+The result plot will be save in `output/last-plot.png`.

 - Read the following document for the problem description:
 [Computação Natural - Primeiro Trabalho Prático - Descrição do Problema](./docs/descricao-do-problema.pdf).